 You may display only one RPP zone sticker at a time.
 You must remove all outdated or expired RPP stickers from your vehicle windshield.
 If you display more than one sticker, you could receive a parking ticket.

 If you live in a zone on a block that does not have restricted parking, you may not park in restricted areas in your zone.
-If your block does have restricted parking, and street signs indicating the restrictions, you may not park even on your own block beyond the restricted time unless you have an RPP for your zone.
+If your block does have restricted parking and street signs indicating the restrictions, you may not park even on your own block beyond the restricted time unless you have an RPP for your zone.
 RPP blocks are certified by DDOT.
 Information on the RPP program is available on the DDOT website.
 A database of District blocks and their parking restrictions is available through DDOT.

-To Get an RPP
+To Obtain an RPP

-NOTE: Commercial vehicles, buses, vehicles longer than 22 feet, and sightseeing vehicles are not eligible for RPPs.
-Any motor vehicle that displays un-removable commercial advertising or insignia is considered a commercial vehicle.
+Note: Commercial vehicles, buses, vehicles longer than 22 feet and sightseeing vehicles are not eligible for RPPs.
+Any motor vehicle that displays unremovable commercial advertising or insignia is considered a commercial vehicle.